Computational-Plant-Science/pycyapi/README.md

 ## Usage

-`plantit-cluster` currently supports a run configuration: `plantit --job some.json --run [local]`. `dask-jobqueue` integration is in development.
+`plantit-cluster` currently only supports a single in-process run configuration: `plantit --job some.json --run local`.
+A `dask-jobqueue` integration is in development.

 ## Tests